cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/kansas-wage-theft-report.md

 ### Overall amounts

-The data obtained by CBS News shows that, since 2010, 4931 wage theft claims were filed with the Kansas Department of Labor.
-The total amount claimed was 11602894.133000001.
+The data obtained by CBS News shows that, since 2010, 4,931 wage theft claims were filed with the Kansas Department of Labor.
+The total amount owed was $10,508,991.88.

-The median amount claimed was 704.795.
+The median amount for each case was $560.00.
 Here's how losing that amount could impact an average worker in kansas

-704.795 is the equivalent of:
+$560.00 is the equivalent of:
 * 0 weeks of pay for the average worker in kansas.
 * 1 months of rent for the average renter in kansas or 0 months of mortgage payments for the average homeowner in kansas.
-* 216 tanks of gas for the average driver in kansas.
-* 3 weeks of groceries for the average family in kansas.\
+* 2 weeks of groceries for the average family in kansas.

 ### Amounts paid to claimants

-1.0% of the 4931 wage theft cases provided by the Kansas Department of Labor resulted in a payment to the claimant.
+1%% of the 4,931 wage theft cases provided by the Kansas Department of Labor resulted in a payment to the claimant.

-The total amount paid to claimants was 10508991.876.
+The total amount paid to claimants was $10,508,991.88.

 Just because a person was paid doesn't mean they were paid the full amount they claimed.
 The median amount paid was 560.0.
 0.31048468870411683% of the cases paid were paid in full.